 This area, as shown above, displays the calculated dates of the current holiday for 5 consecutive years (use the arrows to move the range of calculated dates forward or backward).
 These calculated dates are updated on the fly, anytime any change is made to any of the settings of the Recurrence Rule area above.

-Some holidays may occur on more than one date in a given year, in which case dates these multiple occurrences are denoted by dates in red.
+Some holidays may occur on more than one date in a given year, in which case dates these multiple occurrences are denoted by dates in bold.
 Placing cursor over that date, as in the example above, will display all the occurrences of that date in the given Gregorian year.